 Teacher candidates must register with the Chicago Public School district before both pre-clinical and clinical experiences (unless waived by Chicago Public Schools).
 The registration process includes an application, and a fingerprint-based background check.
-For Apprentice Teaching, a Tuberculosis Clearance (TB) test will be required.
-This background check is part of the Chicago Public Schools Student Teacher registration process and is required of all Teacher Candidates.
+This background check is part of the Chicago Public Schools Student Teacher registration process and is required of all teacher candidates.
 The results of this background check will be sent directly to Chicago Public Schools.
-Teacher Candidates who are student teaching in suburban districts will have to complete separate registration processes for each district.
-Teacher Candidates are responsible for all fees associated with TB tests, physicals, background checks, etc.
+Candidates who are student teaching in suburban districts will have to complete separate registration processes for each district.
+For Apprentice Teaching, a Tuberculosis Clearance (TB) test will also be required.
+Candidates are responsible for all fees associated with TB tests, physicals, background checks, etc.

-Teacher Candidates who will complete Practicum and Apprentice Teaching placements in private schools or suburban public schools will need to follow background checks and other requirements for those schools or districts.
+Teacher candidates who will complete Practicum and Apprentice Teaching placements in private schools or suburban public schools will need to follow background checks and other requirements for those schools or districts.
 Contact the Placement Coordinator for more information.